How do credit card transaction fees work? Our guide breaks down the types of fees, common pricing models, and everything else you need to know.

 While they usually constitute the smallest portion of your credit card processing costs, network assessment fees nonetheless make credit card acceptance just a little more expensive than it would be otherwise.

 These are essentially licensing fees and are paid to the credit card brands themselves.
 Assessment fees usually range from 0.13% to 0.15% per transaction, depending on the card brand.
-These fees are typically lumped in with interchange fees as a single cost, as your processor passes through them to the issuing bank and credit card association.
+These fees are typically lumped in with interchange fees as a single cost, as your processor passes them through to the issuing bank and credit card association.

 For more detailed information on assessment fees and other charges imposed by credit card networks, check out our complete guide to card brand fees.